Skip to main content

 Pratap stood in silence.

 " Jija, he is a child, but you?
 Can't you see what we can do?
-Have you ever heard a Rajput prince marry a commoner?"
+Have you ever heard of a Rajput prince marrying a commoner?"

-" I don't think in any way Ajabde is lesser than any princess as far as her sanskaar and discipline goes.
-And as far as Kunwar Pratap is concerned, he is not the child who used to blindly listen to you Dheerbai ji..."
+" I don't think in any way Ajabde is lesser than any princess as far as her sanskaar and discipline go.
+And as far as Kunwar Pratap is concerned, he is not the child who used to blindly listen to you, Dheerbai ji..."
 Jaivanta Bai was firm on the last part.

 " Bas Kijiye!"

 Kunwar Pratap broke his silence.
 This was his family.
-Divided into two on every issue however big or small.
-He felt trapped, difficulty breathing, he heaved a sigh and looked at Dheerbai.
+Divided into two on every issue, however big or small.
+He felt trapped, had difficulty breathing, he heaved a sigh and looked at Dheerbai.

 He walked out of the room and was running through the corridor.
 He needed to write to her about these developments.
-He was a bit scared knowing Dheerbai ji, on how Ajabde would tackle her.
+He was a bit scared knowing Dheerbai ji about how Ajabde would tackle her.

 " Dadabhai!"
 The call stopped him.
 He turned around and hugged his brother tight.